ripienaar/nats-kv-leader-elect/README.md

 is the sequence number of his last `Update()`, as long as this series is maintained he knows he is still the leader.
 Failure to `Update()` is a leadership loss.

-If the leader fails to update the key within TTL, the key will expire and one of the campaigners will have a succesfull `Create()` call, so leadership is switched.
+If the leader fails to update the key within TTL, the key will expire and one of the campaigners will have a successful `Create()` call, so leadership is switched.

 ## Limitations?